-Malek specialises in the law relating to children, in particular representing all parties in public law proceedings including, care, supervision, secure accommodation and adoption.
-He has been instructed by the Official Solicitor on numerous occasions and also by NYAS.
-He has also represented r16.4 Guardians in private law cases.
-A large proportion of his work is in the High Court.
+Malek specialises in the law relating to children, in particular representing all parties in care proceedings, deprivation of liberty, secure accommodation, adoption (both domestic and international), forced marriage and FGM.
+He also represents r16.4 Guardians in private law cases.
+A large proportion of his work is appellate work.

 Over the years, Malek has developed a practice of representing children who have separated from their Children's Guardians and other very troubled young people, including teenage mums.
-His skills lay in very thorough preparation and a forensic analytical approach to complex facts, evidence and the relevant law.
-This enables him to carefully weigh the need for experts in cases and to identify need of particular expertise required for both fact finding and the welfare planning for children's long-term future.
+His skills lay in very thorough preparation and a forensic, analytical approach to complex facts, evidence and the relevant law.
+This enables him to carefully weigh the need for experts in cases and to identify the need of particular expertise required for both fact-finding and the welfare planning for children's long-term future.

 Malek is eligible to take work from members of the public on a Public Access basis.